Language Features That Every Student should Master

-There are endless language features that you can learn, so it makes it quite cumbersome to learn about it at once.
-So for the sake of better understanding and retention, we have categorized language features in two categories:
+There are endless language features that you can learn, so it makes it quite cumbersome to learn about them at once.
+So for the sake of better understanding and retention, we have categorized language features into two categories:

 Let us discuss the various language features under the descriptive umbrella:

 Emotive Language: This language feature is very effective as it brings about an emotional connection or evokes the mind of the reader to what the author is trying to convey.
 Anything can be written simply but to write in emotive language requires a certain skill.
 For example:

 Non-emotive version: Mr. Scott was attacked by Mr. Bing for a couple of minutes.

 Emotive version: For what seemed a lifetime, Mr. Scott was subjected to a spiteful, gutless battering by the jobless, steroid-pumped Mr. Bing.